IBT · Republic Airways / Mesa Airlines

 Agreement Metadata

-The Republic Airways IBT agreement is explicitly identified as the base and controlling contract.
-Mesa Flight Attendants experience changes designed to align pay, scheduling processes, and quality-of-life provisions with Republic’s architecture pending full JCBA implementation.
-The amendable date for the combined framework remains October 12, 2027, with Railway Labor Act Section 6 negotiations scheduled to begin in 2027 if the JCBA is ratified.
+The Republic Airways IBT agreement is identified as the base and controlling contract.
+Mesa Flight Attendants therefore experience more structural change, while Republic-side architecture remains the foundation.
+The amendable date for the combined framework remains October 12, 2027, with Railway Labor Act Section 6 negotiations scheduled to begin in 2027.

 Contract Architecture Overview